stijnklomp/contract-testing/http/README.md

 [Explore how to test an entire endpoint](./endpoint/README.md)

 1.2.
-Now lets explore the `handler`.
+Continue with the `handler` method.

 [Explore how to test a handler method](./handler/README.md)